-Shop Less, Save Money
+Tips to Save Money

-The store is set up to trick you into a few add ons at the register.
+The store is set up to trick you into a few add-ons at the register.
 They have their products strategically placed to get you to make more purchases.
 Even the music at the store is chosen to make you want to relax and enjoy and BUY MORE!

 Guess what is a really great side effect of this?
 You save TIME as well.
 If you add up how long it takes you to run to the store every week for supplies, that’s a big chunk of your year.
-If you make a bigger trip once a month and buy in bulk, you get cheaper prices, make less purchases you didn’t plan and have a ton of extra time to spend doing something to enjoy more.
+If you make a bigger trip once a month and buy in bulk, you get cheaper prices, make fewer purchases you didn’t plan and have a ton of extra time to spend doing something to enjoy more.

 If you only do your main shopping monthly, you can buy your staple items in bulk.
 A month’s worth of cereal or crackers for the kids is a lot.
 You can get big bags of flour or tubs of cookies for the kids and save money big time.
 You can divide big packages into smaller containers like mason jars and freeze them or store them in the cupboard depending on what they are.

-We buy everything once a month and just go out once a week and grab some milk and produce at Braum’s or some other store that only carries those things.
+We buy everything once a month to save money and just go out once a week and grab some milk and produce at Braum’s or some other store that only carries those things.
 I even send my husband there on his way home from work so we save more time and money on gas since it’s on the way.

-I love that when I buy in bulk, I also save on packaging.
+When I buy in bulk, I also save on packaging.
 I hate the idea of all the packaging from my products going into the landfill.
 We recycle as much as we can and buy as little packaging as our products come in.

 In order to be able to shop only once a month (excluding fresh produce and milk), you have to get organized.
 I use my daycare menu to make a shopping list of anything I need to make what’s on it.
 Each month on grocery shopping week, I pull out the list and check around the house for what I need more of for that month.

-My daughter even joined a csa (community supported agriculture) where she picks up a produce basket once a week.
+My daughter even joined a CSA (community supported agriculture) to save money where she picks up a produce basket once a week.
 This has cut her shopping needs way down and allowed her to shop once a month or less for other things.
 This is a great idea.
 If we had one here, I would jump on that.
 In the summer, we grow a lot of our own produce, so that cuts down on fresh food shopping.
 We can also get what we can’t grow at the farmer’s market.

 You might be able to go even longer than a month between trips.
 Feeding and caring for 9 people in my house, I’m not sure if I could drag home food and supplies for more than 4 weeks, but I wouldn’t mind giving it a try.
 I HATE going to the store.
 I enjoy doing it as little as possible!